Developer studying computer science fundamentals with code examples and algorithm diagrams on multiple screens

 System Design Basics for Senior Roles

-System design becomes crucial for senior software engineer and AI engineer roles.
-You don't need to architect Twitter on day one, but understanding these concepts is essential.
+You won't need system design until you're interviewing for senior software engineer or AI engineer roles.
+You don't need to architect Twitter on day one, but you do need to understand the building blocks.

 Load Balancing